laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1762

-The Stripe SDK version is now fixed at ^17.3.0 (or later minor versions within v17.x).
+The Stripe SDK version is now fixed at `^17.3.0`.
 This upgrade aligns with Stripe PHP SDK changes that introduce Basil-specific features like improved pricing models.
 If you have custom integrations relying on deprecated SDK methods from v16, review Stripe's SDK changelog for breaking changes.

 ### Stripe API Version

 PR: https://github.com/laravel/cashier-stripe/pull/1762

 The default Stripe API version for Cashier 16 is `2025-07-30.basil`.
 If this is the latest Stripe API version when you upgrade to this Cashier version, then we recommend you also upgrade your Stripe API version settings in your Stripe dashboard to this version after deploying the Cashier upgrade.
 If this is no longer the latest Stripe API version, we recommend you do not modify your Stripe API version settings.

-Older Stripe accounts (e.g., those created before Basil previews) may encounter compatibility issues with v2 billing APIs or require manual API key upgrades in the Stripe dashboard.
+Older Stripe accounts (e.g., those created before Basil previews) may encounter compatibility issues with Basil billing APIs or require manual API key upgrades in the Stripe dashboard.
 We recommend testing in a staging environment, as some legacy features might not migrate seamlessly.
-Note that `StripeApiVersion::CURRENT` is used internally, so the exact version could evolve with minor Cashier releases—lock your dashboard version post-upgrade to avoid drift.
+Note that `StripeApiVersion::CURRENT` is used internally, so the exact version could evolve with minor Cashier releases — lock your dashboard version post-upgrade to avoid drift.

 If you use the Stripe PHP SDK directly, make sure to properly test your integration after updating.

-### Always Set Ending Date for a Coupon
+### Coupon Ending Dates

-Basil API no longer supports setting discount coupons without an end date, any application using a coupon without an end date will trigger `Laravel\Cashier\Exceptions\InvalidCoupon` exception after updating to Cashier 16.
+Stripe's Basil API no longer supports setting discount coupons without an end date, and any application using a coupon without an end date will trigger `Laravel\Cashier\Exceptions\InvalidCoupon` exception after updating to Cashier 16.

 For existing infinite coupons, recreate them in Stripe with a finite duration before upgrading, or handle the exception by falling back to time-bound alternatives in code.